 There is a growing list of uses for these devices as innovative apps populate extend the way people use their phones.
 From mobile banking to surveillance tools, mobiles are changing the way that disaster practitioners approach their work.

-However, the full potential of mobile phones to work as transformative tools in emergency response has not yet been realised.
-To realise the potential of mobile phones in emergency response, three strategic issues must be addressed:
+However, the full potential of mobile phones to work as transformative tools in emergency response has not yet been realized.
+To realize the potential of mobile phones in emergency response, three strategic issues must be addressed:

 It is also important to consider that the decreasing costs off smart phone devices and the increasing availability of interesting and useful apps has created a massive adoption trend worldwide.
 Even in countries that have been slow to adopt computers and other high tech devices, smart phones are proving to be popular for purchase because of their broad application and practical assets.